 And at only 5.2g net carbs per slice, it's the perfect healthy dessert.

-Low-carb cakes tend to be dry so adding zucchini gives this healthy veggie cake that extra moisture we always look for in a deliciously moist chocolate cake.
+Low-carb cakes tend to be dry so adding fresh zucchini gives this healthy veggie cake that extra moisture we always look for in a deliciously moist chocolate cake.

 This layered cake is sandwiched together with freshly whipped cream, making it extra moist and crumbles the way any great chocolate cake should because of the wonderful zucchini.